weatherforce/ipyreact/README.md

 ```
 the html files created will be located in build/html.

-to have a look at documentation, check out the [wiki page](https://gitlab.com/weatherforce-platform/ipyreactwidgets/-/wikis/home).
+to have a look at existing documentation, check it out here, it is online [wiki page](https://weatherforce-platform.gitlab.io/ipyreactwidgets/).